chialab/dna/docs/tools.md

 ### Custom Elements Manifest

 The [Custom Elements Manifest](https://github.com/webcomponents/custom-elements-manifest) is a JSON file that describes Custom Elements definitions.
 It can be used to generate documentation or to provide hints to the IDE when using them.
 The [CEM Analyzer](https://www.npmjs.com/package/@custom-elements-manifest/analyzer) is a CLI to generate the manifest with suppoort for JSDoc, TypeScript and a bunch of flavors based on most common frameworks.
-Since DNA components interface is similar to the [`lit`](https://lit.dev), the provided plugin can be used.
+You can use the analyzer DNA plugin to correctly detect features by components interface.
 For example:

 **src/dna-map.ts**